AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/salesforce-marketing-cloud-exact-target.md

 ## Errors and troubleshooting {#errors-and-troubleshooting}

-### Unknown errors encountered while pushing events to Salesforce Marketing Cloud
+### Unknown errors encountered while pushing events to Salesforce Marketing Cloud {#unknown-errors}

-When checking a dataflow run, if you obtain the below error message; Check that the Mapping ID you provided against your Platform segment is valid and exists within Salesforce Marketing Cloud.
+When checking a dataflow run, if you see the error message below, verify that the Mapping ID that you provided in [!DNL Salesforce CRM] for your Platform segment is valid and exists within [!DNL Salesforce CRM].
 ![Error](../../assets/catalog/email-marketing/salesforce-marketing-cloud-exact-target/error.png)

 ## Additional resources {#additional-resources}